Fencers love us.

 Prep Work

 This foil mask was originally painted with a toxic automotive paint.
-It chipped and yellowed in under a month, and the smell was so irritating, the owner replaced it.
+It chipped and yellowed in under a month, and the smell was so irritating, the owner initially replaced the whole mask.
 So we stripped the mask using a non-toxic paint stripper (and stenciled his name on the unaffected area).

 First Layers